 Students may begin their program of choice during one of five sessions each year:

 - Mid-March to mid-May (Spring 2)

 A summer term is offered for those who must complete the mathematics prerequisite course.

-The program requires a minimum of 10 graduate-level courses, totaling 30 credit hours.
-There is no thesis in the program.
+These programs require a minimum of 10 graduate-level courses, totaling 30 credit hours.
+There is no thesis in these programs.

 Typically, students take one course each session, completing four courses each academic year.
 Normally, the maximum number of courses students may take per session is two.

 The program advisors determine the order in which course(s) are taken.

 Time spent on coursework outside the classroom will depend on the course and the student.
 As a general rule, students can expect to spend six hours per week outside of classroom time for each course.

 Yes, students typically take one course (three credits) each session, but with the advisor’s approval they may take additional credit hours each session to complete their selected program faster.

 in two years or less.
 Taking more than one course each session accelerates completion time.